Mercenary Character Unit

 - Buccaneer: Same as the Talon, but doesn't hit as hard, and is squishier.
 The dogs doesn't need Knockdown as much as in mk2, so it's better to go with a Talon.

 - Mangler: Expensive, but charges for free, have 2 basic melee attacks, and can hit multiple targets with Thresher.
 With the "Crush" marshal ability, it wrecks faces!
+This is the best choice in The Irregulars theme force.

 - Mule: Mid-sized aoe means lots of damage rolls that benefit from the "Take aim" marshal ability.
 Also reposition means you can retreat to safety after shooting.